navin-moorthy/100-Days-of-Code-Round-1/log.md

 #### Completed:

-- Learned about NgRx Store in Recipe Section and Store Devtools to Monitor the state in browser.
+- Learned about NgRx Store in Recipe Section and Store Dev-tools to Monitor the state in browser.

 #### Link to Work: [Angular7UdemyMaxCourse Notes](https://github.com/NavinNavi19/Angular-7-formerly-Angular-2---The-Complete-Guide)